refinedev/refine/documentation/docs/routing/integrations/next-js/index.md

 In the example above we have three layouts.

 - app/layout.tsx - The default layout and wraps all the pages.
-- app/posts/layout.tsx - The layout for the posts resource.
+- app/posts/layout.tsx - The layout for the posts page.
-- app/categories/layout.tsx - The layout for the categories resource.
+- app/login/layout.tsx - The layout for the login page.

 To learn more about this, you can check the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts#layouts).